-Proposal due on Thursday, 4 February, 2016.
-Project due on Monday, 18 April, 2016.
+Proposal due on Friday, 6 October.
+Project due on Friday, 16 December.

 Format.
 Essays are probably the most straightforward format available to you for the project, but I am willing to consider non-essay formats if you wish to try one.
+(Some formats that have been successfully attempted in the past include, among others, high-school lesson plans, scrapbooks, posters, and video presentations, with appropriate supporting materials in each case.)
 Just be warned that non-essay formats are generally harder to carry off well than essays, and should be discussed with me before putting a lot of effort into pursuing them.
 You are also permitted to do your projects in groups, but be warned that I will expect more from group than individual projects.